 Popular web design blogs also tend to write question-based introductions.
 Here’s how a recent post was introduced at 1stWebDesigner.com:

 Personally, I’ve found that each time I start my post introduction with a specific and thought-provoking question, I engage my readers more.
 Questions draw readers into the post and keep them engaged until they find the answer to that question.

 For example, if you targeted long-tail keywords and improved your blog’s rankings as a result, show those facts in your introduction.18% of your blog post, due to short attention spans.
-So if you state outright a great result, and the reader keeps reading, then you know that this is a targeted reader, not a casual visitor.
-And you’re more likely to convert that kind of reader into a loyal fan.
+So, if you state a great result outright and the reader keeps reading, then you know that this is a targeted reader, not a casual visitor.
+You’re more likely to convert that kind of reader into a loyal fan.

-Peep Laja, founder of ConversionXL, uses the data statement strategy on occasion as well:
+Peep Laja, founder of ConversionXL, occasionally uses the data statement strategy as well:

 Another blogger who sums up data in his introductions is Brian Dean, founder of Backlinko:

-Google wants to know what happens to your visitors at your site.
-It wants to know how users moved from one page to the other, how much time they spent reading your post, and whether they visited again or abandoned your site for your competitors.
+Google wants to know what happens to your visitors when they visit your site.
+It wants to know how users moved from one page to the other, how much time they spent reading your post and whether they visited again or abandoned your site for your competitors.

-Writing a data-driven introduction for your posts helps make sure the visitors who keep reading and stay on your site are actually the readers you’re targeting.
-And that impresses Google.
+Writing a data-driven introduction for your posts helps to ensure that the visitors who keep reading and stay on your site are actually the readers that you’re targeting.
+That impresses Google.

 iii).
 Clearly explain a situation: You can also write a blog post introduction that restates the problem addressed by the headline.
-Clarity helps you here, and reassures readers you know what they’re struggling with.
+Clarity helps you here and reassures readers that you know what they’re struggling with.

 Step #4: Use the AIDA Model to Captivate Your Audience